Pharmaceutical Affairs Act

 Article 6-1

-Distributors and manufacturers of drugs catagorized and announced by the central competent health authority, shall establish their own tracibility system for tracing the source and tracking the flow of the drugs according to their industry modes.
+Dealers and manufacturers of drugs categorized and announced by the central competent health authority shall establish their own traceability system for tracing the source and tracking the flow of the drugs according to their industry modes.

-The central competent health authority shall establish the tracibility report system in the preceding Paragraph; the business in the preceding Paragraph shall use electronic methods to declare the information of the traceability system.
+The central competent health authority shall establish the traceability report system in the preceding paragraph; the business in the preceding paragraph shall use electronic methods to declare the information to the traceability report system.
 The electronic declaration method shall be prescribed by the central competent health authority.

 Article 7

-The term "new drugs" as used in this Act shall refer to drugs which are of the preparations having new compositions, new therapeutic compounds or new method of administration as verified and recognized by the central competent heath authority.
+The term “new drugs” as used in this Act shall refer to drugs that are pharmaceutical preparations that have new molecular entities, new combinations, new indications, and a new route of administration as verified and recognized by the central competent health authority.

 Article 8

-The term "preparations" as used in this Act shall refer to drugs which are processed and compounded from raw materials into a specific pharmaceutical form and dosage.
+The term “pharmaceutical preparations,” as used in this Act, shall refer to drugs that are processed and compounded from active pharmaceutical ingredients into a specific pharmaceutical form and dosage.

 Article 9

-The term "over-the-counter drugs" as used in this Act shall refer to drugs which are processed and manufactured from raw materials without retaining their original names, with the drugs contained therein being limited to level not in excess of the limitations of use thereof as specified by the central competent health authority, and characterized by mild action, non-accumulativeness, long storage life and easy administration, and duly indicated with their efficacy, dosage, and use, and the serial number of permit for over-the-counter drugs indicated, and which can be used for the treatment of illnesses without requiring the instructions of physicians.
+The term “general sale medicines” as used in this Act shall refer to drugs that are processed and manufactured from active pharmaceutical ingredients without retaining their original names, with the drugs contained therein being limited to a level not in excess of the limitations of use thereof as specified by the central competent health authority, and characterized by mild action, non-accumulativeness, long storage life, and easy administration, and duly indicated with their efficacy, dosage, and use, and the serial number of permit for general sale medicines indicated, and which can be used for the treatment of illnesses without requiring the instructions of physicians.

 Article 10

-The term "preparations of inherited formulation" as used in this Act shall refer to medicines which are prepared in accordance with traditional Chinese prescriptions, and have medical efficacy, as selected and published by the central competent health authority.
+The term “pharmaceutical preparations of inherited formulation,” as used in this Act, shall refer to medicines that are prepared in accordance with traditional Chinese prescriptions and have medical efficacy, as selected and published by the central competent health authority.

 Article 11

-The term "controlled drugs" as used in this Act shall refer to controlled drugs specified in Article 3 of the Controlled Drug Management Act.
+The term “controlled drugs,” as used in this Act, shall refer to controlled drugs specified in Article 3 of the Controlled Drugs Act.

 Article 12

-The term "strongly poisonous drugs" as used in this Act shall refer to drugs which are included in the Table of Strongly Poisonous Drugs in the Chinese Pharmacopoeia.
+The term “strongly poisonous drugs,” as used in this Act, shall refer to drugs that are included in the Table of Strongly Poisonous Drugs in the Chinese Pharmacopoeia.
 Those not included in the Table of Strongly Poisonous Drugs shall be designated by the central competent health authority.

 Article 13

-The term "medical device", as used in this Act, shall refer to any instruments, machines, apparatus, materials, software, reagent for in vitro use, and other similar or related articles, which is used in diagnosing, curing, alleviating, or directly preventing human diseases, regulating fertility, or which may affect the body structure or functions of human beings, and do not achieve its primary intended function by pharmacological, immunological or metabolic means in or on the human body.
+The term “medical devices,” as used in this Act, shall refer to any instruments, machines, apparatus, materials, software, reagent for in vitro use, and other similar or related articles that are used in diagnosing, treating, alleviating, or directly preventing human diseases, regulating fertility, or which may affect the body structure or functions of human beings, and do not achieve its primary intended action by pharmacological, immunological or metabolic means in or on the human body.

-The central competent health authority shall establish Regulations Governing the Management of Medical Devices in regards to its scope, classification, management, and other matters in accordance with practical needs.
+The central competent health authority shall establish regulations governing the management of medical devices in regard to their scope, classification, management, and other matters in accordance with practical needs.

 Article 14